Salt and Ice

 When you add salt to ice it melts.
 Why?
 The melting occurs because the salt molecules sneak in between the water molecules and this increases the distance between the water molecules.
 By making them farther apart than it would at that temperature they now behave as a liquid.
 Sugar has a similar effect.

-This adaptation to concentrate sugars and salts divides those plants that are temperate from those that are tropical.
-It also segregates them into what we call zones.
+This adaptation to winter divides plants in to two big groups.
+We know them as either “temperate” or “tropical”.
+It also segregates them further into what we call zones.
 The more sugar and salt a plant cell can concentrate inside it cells, the hardier it is, and the lower the zone we can plant it in.

 Did you know ?– we at Plant Specialists discovered many years ago that every 50 floors up a tall skyscraper is about a drop in hardiness zone !!!

 Hardiness zones of the world